-Next to last used you’ll see the last time a WWN connection was active.
+Next to last used, you’ll see the last time that a WWN connection was active.
 This is helpful if you want to make sure that the connection is working, and it can help with troubleshooting.

 Bear in mind that both the owner of the Nest home and anybody with shared access can set up, use, manage and remove WWN connections.
 So if you’ve invited anybody to share access to your home, you may also see their activity here.

 If you have trouble getting your WWN connection to work, visit the following article:

 To remove a connection that you don't want to use anymore, see the section below.